 Bluegrass is a style of acoustic music that originated in the 1940s when Bill Monroe, Lester Flatt, and Earl Scruggs combined elements of country/western, gospel, and blues music with the British, Irish, and Scottish music of their Appalachian mountain heritage.
 It is played most commonly on the mandolin, fiddle, five-string banjo, six-string guitar, and upright bass, but the resonator guitar (“Dobro”), harmonica, and electric bass are also found in bluegrass.
 Percussion is not generally used, with the insistent rhythm being a result of the interplay of the stringed instruments.
 Bluegrass music is often called “that high lonesome sound” but it includes a wide range of lively instrumentals, sweet ballads in three-part harmony, soulful A Capella gospel quartets, and up-tempo love songs.

 a) One completed entry form per song (photocopy acceptable).

 b) Entries may be submitted on CD labeled with the song title and entrant’s name or electronically as an mp3 file.
 Note: M4A format is not acceptable.
 Multiple entries on a single CD are acceptable.

 c) Release form signed by the submitter.

 d) Typed or printed lyric sheet.
-Place writers name(s) at the bottom of the lyric sheet to facilitate easy concealment from judging panel.
+Place the writer’s name(s) at the bottom of the lyric sheet to facilitate easy concealment from the judging panel.

 e) Check or money order for $25.00 (U.S. currency) for each entry, payable to Podunk Bluegrass Music Festival.
-Payment may also be made through the Podunk Bluegrass Website under tickets and then Songwriters Tickets (check link on website songwriters page) or through PayPal.
-Do not send cash.
+Do not send cash!
+Payment may also be made online

 MAIL ENTRIES TO: